Bundesverband Deutsche Startups: Structure

 The association is organized nationwide and is divided into 13 regional groups.
 These are supplemented by 24 specialist groups on various topics such as HR, FinTech or Future Mobility.
 Gründermagnet e.V. has been the representation of the student start-up initiatives in Germany since 2013 and is also part of the association.

 Work

 The Bundesverband Deutsche Startups organizes numerous events every year, addressing startups in various stages.
 Amongst others the Startup Camp Berlin, with over 1,000 participants and more than 150 speakers, is the largest early stage conference in Germany.
 Other regular events include ExitCon and the Growth Company Forum.

-In addition, the association organizes various delegation trips, which are regularly attended by federal ministers, such as the German Valley Week or the German Tel-Aviv-Week.
+In addition, the association organizes various delegation trips, which are regularly attended by federal ministers, such as the German-Israel Week.
+In 2019, the program enabled participants to visit Silicon Wadi and Israeli startups, including IronSource, eToro, Orcam, OurCrowd, Startup Nation Central.

 The association publishes its political goals in its Deutsche Startup Agenda, which was last renewed in June 2017.
 More than 100 startups were involved in creating the program.
 As the only German digital association, the Bundesverband Deutsche Startups is in favor of net neutrality.